Jonás Gutiérrez: International career

 Gutiérrez was part of the victorious Argentina national under-20 team at the 2003 South American Youth Championship.

 Gutiérrez has earned 22 senior caps for Argentina.
 He made his debut against France in February 2007 and later on in the year, earned his second cap against Australia on 11 September.
 He earned his third cap on 18 June 2008, away to Brazil as part of the 2010 FIFA World Cup qualifiers, the match concluding in a 0–0 draw.
 He scored his first goal for Argentina in the first half of a friendly against France on 11 February 2009.
-However, due to the presence of other wingers such as Lionel Messi, Maxi Rodríguez and Ángel Di María in the squad for the 2010 FIFA World Cup, Gutiérrez often played at right back for his country.
+However, due to the presence of other wingers such as Lionel Messi, Maxi Rodríguez and Ángel Di María, and the absence of Javier Zanetti in the squad for the 2010 FIFA World Cup, Gutiérrez often played at right back for his country.

 Personal life

 On 16 September 2014, Gutiérrez revealed that he was being treated for testicular cancer and had one final session of chemotherapy left, followed by two months of recuperation.
 He had experienced pain in his testicles following a collision in a match against Arsenal on 19 May 2013.
 Following inflammation of the area in September and several misdiagnoses, he went for an ultrasound scan where a tumour was discovered; he chose to have surgery to remove his left testicle in his native Argentina in October 2013.
 He returned to Newcastle a month later but was deemed surplus to squad requirements and was loaned out to Norwich City in January 2014 for the rest of the season.
 After the season ended, he experienced liver pain and swelling of his lymph nodes following a holiday and was started on chemotherapy.
 Until his interview in September 2014, Gutiérrez chose to keep his treatment mostly private, and only a few close friends in Gabriel Heinze, Martín Demichelis, Ezequiel Lavezzi and Newcastle teammate Fabricio Coloccini knew of his condition.

+When his friend Steve Harper heard about Jonás's testicular cancer diagnosis, he was inspired to raise awareness around the issue through the creation of the clothing brand OddBalls.

 On 3 November 2014, Gutiérrez was discharged from hospital.
 Having completed his recovery, he made his return to the Newcastle United first team on 4 March 2015, coming on as a substitute in home match against Manchester United.
 After recovering, he had the lyrics "I am alive again, more alive than I have been in my whole entire life" from Eminem's "No Love" tattooed onto his arm.
 His appearance as a substitute on 13 April 2015, was greeted with a standing ovation by Liverpool and Newcastle fans.

 On 14 April 2016, Gutiérrez won a disability discrimination lawsuit against Newcastle, on the basis that by not being selected for the team due to his diagnosis he was unable to get an appearances-related bonus.
 Other charges of unfavourable treatment and disability harassment were dropped.